 - A solid build comprising high-quality components

-- Nice range and maximum speed for normal weight riders
+- Nice range and maximum speed achievable for normal-weight riders

 - LED lights with colorful patterns